sarthaksarthak9/DevSecOps-Project/README.md

 That's it!
 You've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.

+**Phase 5: Notification**

+1. **Implement Notification Services:**
+    - Set up email notifications in Jenkins or other notification mechanisms.

 2. **Configure Prometheus Plugin Integration:**
     - Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.